 UCAGCO marked pieces are almost always marked "Made in Japan" and like other importers, one might assume that they were a Japanese company; however, this is not correct.
 The United China and Glass Company (UCAGCO) was based in New Orleans and New York.
-Ucagco was primarily creator and distributor of dinnerware and glassware and were the distributor of many Japanese china patterns during the early 1950s.
+Ucagco was primarily the creator and distributor of dinnerware and glassware as well as the distributor of many Japanese china patterns during the early 1950s.
 UCAGCO dates back to 1850 and in the 1930s the company took on the official trademark of UCAGCO and began expanding overseas.
 After WWII was over, the company signed the very first contract allowing imports from Japan.
 In 1956, UCAGCO was sold to Sammons Enterprises.

 UCAGCO produced two Rogers miniatures, "Chess" and "School Days".
 Both pieces were produced in white, as well as in color.